xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 ```

+### Changing the frame size

-**Changing the frame size to 800: traffic drops**
+  - Changing the packet length to 800: traffic drops

-**Packets doesnt match any ACE resulting in traffic drop**
+  - Packets doesnt match any ACE resulting in traffic drop

-  - Modified the frame size to 800 and could see the traffic is getting dropped and it doesnt match any of the ACE's
+  - Modifying the frame size to 800 doesnt match any of the ACE's
   - For the traffic to match we need to configure an ACE with packet length 800-22 = 778 bytes

 ![TrafficDrop.png]({{site.baseurl}}/images/TrafficDrop.png)